panique/huge/README.md

 2. Don't implement features that are not needed by most users.
 3. Only build everything for the most common use case (like MySQL, not PostGre, NoSQL etc).

-#### List of potential features
+#### List of feature ideas

 Open-source is a great thing, and projects live from community-contributed feature for sure.
-As this project is highly security-related and mainly just a free-time one-man show, new features mean a lot of reviewing, testing, corrections, and making sure it runs perfectly in every possible scenario.
-As I simply don't have the time to do this, I would kindly ask you **not** to commit new features when they are not really basic and very small.
+As this project is highly security-related and mainly just a free-time one-man show, new features mean a lot of work, reviewing, testing, corrections, and making sure it runs perfectly in every possible scenario.
+As I simply don't have the time to do this, I would kindly ask you **not** to commit new features when they are not really basic, very small and well-written, and if you miss a feature, then please try to write this on your own and commit it to the project.

-Please let's keep this project very simple!
+To avoid unnecessary work for all of us I would kindly recommend everybody to use HUGE for simple project that only need the features that already exist, and if you really need a RESTful architecture, migrations, routing, 2FA etc, then it's easier, cleaner and faster to simply use Laravel, Symfony or Zend.

-However, here are the community-suggested possible features, taken from lots of tickets:
+However, here are the community-suggested possible features, taken from lots of tickets.
+Feel free to implement them into your forks of the project:

 * Router (map all URLs to according controller-methods inside one file), [Ticket 727](https://github.com/panique/huge/issues/727)
 * RESTful architecture (see [ticket #488](https://github.com/panique/huge/issues/488) for discussion)